sarthakgoel/inventory-management-system/README.md

 # inventory-management-system

-## This is a project of inventory managemen.
+## This is a project of inventory management.